microsoft/go/eng/doc/fips/README.md

 Dynamic linking (as opposed to static linking) is a requirement for an app to be considered FIPS compliant in Microsoft.
 The approach the modified Go runtime takes meets that requirement.

-For OpenSSL, Go uses using [dlopen] when initializing.
-Therefore, dlopen's shared library search conventions also apply here.
+For OpenSSL, Go uses [dlopen] when initializing.
 Sometimes this is called *dynamic loading* and not considered part of the *dynamic linking* category (https://stackoverflow.com/a/45959845), but it satisfies requirements for the same reasons as dynamic linking: the OpenSSL library provided by the OS/environment is used, and the app doesn't necessarily have to be rebuilt to take an update.

 For CNG, Go uses Windows syscalls to call the CNG APIs.
 This can also not be considered *dynamic linking*, but like *dynamic loading*, syscalls also mean the app is using OS-provided crypto functionality.